Selena Gomez faced years waiting for a new kidney: Why is the list so long?

 “It’s incredibly difficult to find a match,” Gomez said.
 “You could have your entire family tested and nobody could be a match.’”

-Even if Raísa and Gomez hadn’t been compatible, there might have been another solution.
-Transplant centers around the country now are cooperating to “swap” donors.
+Even if Raísa and Gomez hadn’t been compatible, transplant centers around the country now are cooperating to “swap” donors.

 “In previous generations you had to have a donor that was suitable and compatible,” Tevar said.
 “Now you just need someone suitable.
 If they’re incompatible, we can put together a live donor exchange.”